 A lifelong dreamer and forever on the hunt for some transformative social theory, I find myself constantly looking at the world through a socially-analytical lens, contemplating the steps necessary to eliminate gender-based oppression.
 My hope is that GAD can provide resources, outreach, and networks to enable PCVs and Moroccans to play an increasingly larger role in the global movement for gender equity.

-Katie bercegeay, Vice-Chair
+Katie bercegeay, Representative

 Greetings!
 I'm Katie Bercegeay, originally from the Cajun heartland in south Louisiana by way of central Virginia.
 I'm now serving in a small, charming mountain town an hour from Fes.

 I have a Bachelor's degree in English as well as a Master's in International Studies with a concentration on humanitarianism.
 Prior to Peace Corps, I worked in stateside refugee resettlement coordinating volunteers, donations, and external relations.
 I also have experience teaching English to international students at the pre-university level.
 For much of my life, I have been inspired by women and men alike who have done incredible GAD work in both large-scale and everyday capacities.
 Now as a member of the Peace Corps Morocco GAD committee, I am constantly inspired by the GAD work being done by my fellow PCVs and Moroccan counterparts, friends, and students.